SEO made simple for 2018 – Easy tips to improve.

 What is Dwell Time?

-Think about it logically, if you want information and you visit a website and stay for a few minutes reading content, this is generally indicative that the content is good and informative.
+Think about it logically, if you want information, you visit a website and stay for a few minutes reading content.

 So ranking websites according to Dwell Time makes complete sense. right?